GollyTicker/tagesschau-corona-counter/README.md

 If you have already downloaded the dataset and want to update the most recent days, then run `download-data-latest.sh`.
 It will download all topics from `start-date` to today (or yesterday if none exists for today).

+### Automatic regular download

+If you used docker compose, then a cronjob docker container is started, which downloads the newest data once per day at `21` local time.

 ## Dataset